 Orzo And Shrimp Salad

 I might add some grapes or apples and pears too.
-Sometimes crackers to go along with the meats and cheeses.
-It’s kind of an adult version of a Lunchable.
+Sometimes crackers go along with the meats and cheeses.
+It’s a great way to build an adult version of a Lunchable.

 Chicken Salad And Dipping Chips

 Dice up some grilled chicken and mix it with mayonnaise.
 Add some onion, celery, craisins, grapes, or hot sauce, depending on your likes.